nf-core/test-datasets/README.md

 ## Content of this repository

-`testdata/CTRL004_S*_chr22only.fq.gz`: Human fibroblast single-end test data for pipeline sub-sampled to map on chr22 only
+`testdata/CTRL004_S*_chr22only.fq.gz`: Human fibroblast single-end test data for pipeline sub-sampled to map on part of chr22.

 ## Minimal test dataset origin